riochuong/CarND-Traffic-Sign-Classifier-Project/Writeup.md

 I have been using the iterative process to come up with the final network architecture.
 Using the LeNet architecture as a starting point, I start increasing number of filters per convolution layers as well as adding more convolution layers to help the network learn more high level features and improve the validation accuracy.
 In order to help the network converge faster and avoid overfitting, I apply some optimization techniques like batch normalization and dropout between each convolution layers as well as fully connected layers.
 The keep probability for convolution is at 70% while the keep proablity for fully connected layer is at 60%.
 These are set back to 100% during inference.
 The network is trained for 100 epochs and reach 95% accuracy on validation set at the 90th epoch.
 However, the network reach 98% accuracy on validation set around the 28th epoch so we do not have much improvement from that on.
 I decided to stop the training at 30th epoch.

-I did some investigation on all of the data set (train, validation, test) and found there are some very speicific image on validation and test sets for a sign that does not have any similar example on the train.
-Therefore, I decided to first merge all the data from three set, then shuffle and re-split them with similar initial ratios.
-This technique did help to improve might network accuracy a little bit.

 ### Test a Model on New Images